NET WORTH: Unknown

 BACKGROUND: C. Michael Armstrong was born in Detroit and attended Miami University in Ohio, where he earned a B.S. in business in 1961.
 Armstrong began his 31-year career with IBM as a systems engineer and rose through the ranks to become senior vice president and to lead international operations as chairman of the board of the IBM World Trade Corporation.
 Armstrong was also chairman and CEO of Hughes Electronics, and chairman and CEO of AT&T. He served as chair of Comcast Corporation, retiring in 2004.

-Armstrong is co-founder and past president of Connecticut’s A Better Chance in Darien and past president of the Darien YMCA.
+Armstrong is co-founder and past president of Connecticut’s A Better Chance in Darien, and past president of the Darien YMCA.
 The Armstrongs, via their foundation, have supported University of Vermont, Waterside School, Prep for Prep, Vanderbilt University, Teach for America, and Miami University Foundation.
-The couple both graduated from Miami University.
+They both graduated from Miami University.

 HEALTH & HUMAN SERVICES: Grantees include Lyme Research Alliance, Harry Chapin Food Bank, Stamford Hospital Foundation, and Telluride Medical Center Foundation.